egberts/egberts.github.io-src/content/articles/bridge-systemd-HOWTO.md

 ---------------------
 Add option to boot the container

-As we want to give a separate IP for host and container, we need to Disconnect networking of the container from the host.
-To do this, add this option --network-bridge=br0 to your container boot command.
+To give a separate IP for host and container, one needs to Disconnect networking of the container from the host.
+To do this, add this option `--network-bridge=br0` to your container boot command.

 ```bash
 systemd-nspawn --network-bridge=br0 -bD /path_to/my_container